SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Kuksa_Documentation.md

  1. Devices Publish Data: This is when the device (sensors) publishes the data to the broker(kuksa) using mqtt.

- 3. Data Routing: Kuksa DataBroker routes the data to the appropriate subscribers(cloud or dashboard)
+ 2. Data Routing: Kuksa DataBroker routes the data to the appropriate subscribers(cloud or dashboard)

- 5. Data Storage: The broker can store incoming data in a database or long-term retention and analysis.
+ 3. Data Storage: The broker can store incoming data in a database or long-term retention and analysis.

- 7. Real-Time Monitoring: A real-time dashboard or application subscribes to the data stream to display live updates for monitoring purposes.
+ 4. Real-Time Monitoring: A real-time dashboard or application subscribes to the data stream to display live updates for monitoring purposes.

+        [Devices / Sensors]
+                ↓
+        [Kuksa Broker]
+                ↓
+        [Subscribers: Cloud / Dashboard]
+                ↓
+        [Storage Layer]

 # Signal-to-Service vs. Service-to-Signal

-Here I'm going to show you the difference between Signal-to-Service vs. Service-to-Signal communication patterns.
+Here, I'm going to show you the difference between Signal-to-Service vs. Service-to-Signal communication patterns.

+**Signal-to-Service**

-**Signal-to-Service** - think of it as when the speedometer sends the data to the STM.
+ think of it as when the speedometer sends the data to the STM.

     [Sensor/Device] → [Kuksa Broker] → [Cloud Service/Database]

-example: Monitoring pi races speed.
- - Signal: a speedometer mounted to the car that measures the speed.
- - Service: STM32 that collects and visualizes the data.

-**Service-to-Signal** -
+**Service-to-Signal**

+ It's when the cloud sends commands to adjust the speed, steering, or braking.

      [Cloud Service/Control System] → [Kuksa Broker] → [Device/Sensor]